Why Every Retiree Needs a War Chest

 #4 – The benefits of tax planning can be seen quickly.

 Tax planning (when done right) is more like well-aged bourbon than lemonade.
 If you have a short-term frame of mind, you might still come out with a good outcome.
-But if you keep your sights on the long-term and give it years to mature, you can have an amazing product to enjoy.
+However, if you keep your sights on the long-term and give it years to mature, you can have an amazing product to enjoy.

-There are almost always strategies to implement now to see a pay off in the short term, like safe harbor payments to avoid an underpayment penalty.
+There are almost always strategies to implement now to see a payoff in the short term, like safe harbor payments to avoid an underpayment penalty.
 But most strategies need time to mature.

 For example, if we decide to do a six-figure Roth conversion, it might take decades to benefit from that strategy.
 But the models suggest that a conversion like that could generate seven figures worth of tax savings.